becky82/mteh/README.md

 **A curated set of ~4,270 simplified Chinese characters for advanced language learners.**

-The **MteH corpus** is designed as an *“endgame”* set of characters for students who’ve already mastered the essentials and want to know when to stop.
-Once you’ve learned these, you’re effectively *done for life* with simplified Chinese characters — congratulations!

-Of course, more characters exist (in names, historical terms, scientific vocabulary, online slang, etc.), but at some point you have to draw the line and say: *this is my endgame*.
+The **MteH corpus** is designed as an "endgame corpus" for advanced students.
+Basically, if you learn these characters, you're practically "done for life" studying simplified Chinese characters (congratulations!).
+Obviously, there are more simplified Chinese characters than this (in proper nouns, scientific terms, chengyu, Chinese history, online usernames, etc.), but at a certain point you've got to draw the line and say "this is my endgame".

 Currently, MteH focuses entirely on **simplified Chinese characters**, especially those you’ll encounter in mainland China and in **HSK** exams.